-Two days ago, I got an email from one of my readers asking why his Girlfriend has clear slimy discharge?
-He described her discharge as stringy, threadlike and slippery to feel
+Two days ago, I got an email from one of my readers asking why his girlfriend has clear slimy discharge.
+He described her discharge as stringy, threadlike and slippery to feel.

 As usual, he was concerned she was pregnant and wanted to know if a slimy discharge is a sign of pregnancy.
-If you are also experiencing this type of discharge this guide will let you know all the possible reasons you have a clear stringy discharge.
+If you are also experiencing this type of discharge, this guide will let you know all the possible reasons you have a clear stringy discharge.

 But first, you need to relax your nerves.
 Most lady experience a clear slimy discharge and most times it happens normally because of spike or fall of your hormones.
+Hormones like estrogen and progesterone naturally make your discharge look and feel different at different times of the month.

 In some women, slimy discharge happens because of a physiologic process called ovulation.
 So, if you are worried, there may not be an issue with your health.